rishivanukuru/rishivanukuru.github.io/_projects/ARTWO.md

 order: 200
 ---

-This is an ongoing project about AR interaction methods, where we're exploring the possible uses of a second mobile phone as a controller for Handheld AR.
+ARTWO is project about AR interaction methods, where we explored the possible uses of a second mobile phone as a controller for Handheld AR.

 Here's a short explainer video (from our VRST 2020 Submission):